 Contact with Home: Parents can, of course, telephone, send letters to, or email their children at PROMYS Europe.
 Parents can also call the programme if they have questions or concerns.
 We realize that, for some of the students, this will be their first extended time away from home.

 Wadham College: The Lodge is open 24 hours a day 7 days a week.
-Urgent enquiries may be addressed to the Lodge by dialing 77900 internally or 01865 277900 from an external telephone line in the UK or +44 1865 277900 from outside the UK.
+Urgent enquiries may be addressed to the Lodge by dialing 01865 277900 from within the UK or +44 1865 277900 from outside the UK.
 The front entrance on Parks Road closes at midnight; however, the Night Porter may be summoned by ringing the bell at the main entrance.

 Identity Badges will be provided by the programme and participants are requested to wear these identity badges at all times when in College.
 The College has a closed circuit TV security system in place.
 If they wish, PROMYS Europe participants may deposit valuables in the Lodge safe (which is insured up to £3,000).

 First Aid and Emergency Services: Information on the location of First Aid kits and trained first aid staff can be obtained from the Lodge.
 The Lodge will contact the Emergency Services if required or participants may dial them directly from their rooms by dialing 999 and giving the name and address of the College: Wadham College, Parks Road, Oxford OX1 3PN.

 Fire Safety: There are fire notices and smoke detection systems in all rooms.
 There is also a fire alarm system on each staircase which is relayed directly to the Lodge.